Mishalzeera/the-money-manager/README.md

 to succeed.

 After looking at a sample function that the mentor had passed along, the author went ahead and started writing the code.
+Instead of creating a single form validator that could adapt to most of the forms (and since there are such specific requirements that may require maintenance later) the author decided to go with a "per form" approach.